changliao1025/hexwatershed_tutorial/README.md

 You can use the Visual Studio Code to run the Python examples.

-You QGIS to visualize some of the model results.
+You can use QGIS to visualize some of the model results.

 # Step-by-step instruction